mattermost/docs/source/about/cloud-subscriptions.rst

 - Organization information
 - Credit Card payment methods

-Please see more detailed information on the Cloud billing process `here <https://docs.mattermost.com/manage/cloud-billing.html>`__.
+Please see the `Cloud Billing <https://docs.mattermost.com/manage/cloud-billing.html>`__ documentation for more detailed information on the Cloud billing process.

 Adding More Users to a Subscription
 -----------------------------------